-She is the Founder of the annual International Day of Purpose®, a day created to inspire people of all generations to celebrate and activate the power of their purpose.
-In partnership with The Obama Administration, KIND Snacks®, Big Brothers Big Sisters, YWCA-NYC; and various organizations and celebrities, its global reach has touched over 16 million people around the world.
+In 2016 she founded the annual International Day of Purpose®, a day created to inspire people of all generations to celebrate and activate the power of their purpose.
+Since its inception, it’s been celebrated in partnership with The Obama Administration, KIND Snacks®, Big Brothers Big Sisters, and various organizations and celebrities, gaining a global reach of over 18 million people.

-Jovian is an IGNITE leadership fellow with NYU’s Wagner Graduate School for Public Service and a frequent speaker, facilitator, and coach on issues regarding leadership, professional development, diversity, and empowerment.
+A published author and beloved conference speaker, Jovian’s work has been featured in New York Magazine, Fast Company, NPR-StoryCorps, Grammy.com, The Huffington Post, Facebook Watch, Red Table Talk, Essence, and Black Enterprise among others.
 She is a contributing author in the anthology by Red Letter Publishing, Lessons in Leadership, in which she describes the importance of identifying and harnessing your purpose to become an effective leader.
-Jovian is

-When she’s not working tirelessly to drive professional change and advancement for organizations and individuals, Jovian is a humanitarian who supports philanthropic endeavors not just financially, but with her expertise and time.
-Her efforts have included her service as a member of the North Manhattan Alumnae Chapter of Delta Sigma Theta Sorority, Inc.; Technical Director of the annual Thrivals Conference at the national Idea Festival; and her mentorship as a part of the Greater Allen Cathedral Girls Rites of Passage Mentor Program, to name only a few.
+Jovian supports philanthropic endeavors not just financially, but with her expertise and time.
+Her efforts include her current work as a Board Member for the non-profit, Fem the Future and efforts as a member of the North Manhattan Alumnae Chapter of Delta Sigma Theta Sorority, Inc.; Technical Director of the annual Thrivals Conference at the national Idea Festival; and her previous mentorship as a part of the Greater Allen Cathedral Girls Rites of Passage Mentor Program, to name only a few.